 Ok, guys, here are our suggestions for you as you prepare your what to pack for Vietnam list:

-- For Fashion – when choosing what to pack for Vietnam, if you’re going to the beach or participating in water activities, you’ll want a pair of board shorts.
+When choosing what to pack for Vietnam, if you’re going to the beach or participating in water activities, you’ll want a pair of board shorts.
 Consider packing a pair that’s a neutral color – like black or khaki – that can serve as acceptable wear off the beach.
 They’re quick-drying and light quickly, so they’re functional even for rainy days.
 Paired with a solid-colored t-shirt or with a short-sleeve button-up shirt, and you’re ready with what to wear in Vietnam at night too!

 To blend into Vietnam fashion, also pack a pair of longer pants – especially if going up to the chillier northern mountain areas and for visiting places of worship.
 We recommend a pair of dry-fit chinos that are comfortable, durable and will help you stay dry in wet conditions.

-- For comfort – if you’re used to wearing baseball hats for sun protection, we suggest opting for head shielding that will keep your head cooler and less sweaty.
+If you’re used to wearing baseball hats for sun protection, we suggest opting for head shielding that will keep your head cooler and less sweaty.
 A more comfortable alternative is a multi-functional, light UV buff.
 It’s a small, easy-to-pack piece of fabric and made with quick-drying, moisture-wicking material, which is perfect for Vietnam’s environment.
 Plus, you can change up the way you wear it – as a headband for hiking, beanie-style for full head protection at the beach or around your neck for colder treks up in the mountains.

 What NOT to Pack for Vietnam